ravencols/myToken/README.md

 ## Authors

 MARIE COLEEN G. TOSOC
-mariecoleen.tosoc@unc.edu.ph

 ## License

-This project is licensed under MARIE COLEEN G. TOSOCLicense - see the LICENSE.md file for details
+This project is licensed under MARIE COLEEN G. TOSOC License - see the LICENSE.md file for details